felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ![Uber Eats Bridge configuration page inventory section](./images/023-2x-configuration-page-inventory.png)

-Through inventory synchronization, products and options that have a stock quantity of zero can be hidden can be hidden on your Uber Eats store.
+Through inventory synchronisation, products and options that have a stock quantity of zero can be hidden can be hidden on your Uber Eats store.

-To synchronize your HubRise inventory with Uber Eats whenever it is updated, select the **Enable automatic inventory push** checkbox.
+To synchronise your HubRise inventory with Uber Eats whenever it is updated, select the **Enable automatic inventory push** checkbox.

 Additionally, you can manually push your inventory to Uber Eats via the **Actions** page.